angular/components/src/cdk-experimental/scrolling/virtual-scroll.md

 Because the auto size strategy needs to measure the size of the elements, its performance may not be as good as the fixed size strategy.

-### Setting the viewport orientation
+### Viewport orientation
-The orientation of the viewport can be adjusted by using the `orientation` input.
-It defaults to `vertical` which virtualizes scrolling along the y-axis.
-It can be set to `horizontal` to virtualize scrolling along the x-axis.
-If you use this option you need to make sure that the content is actually laid out so that it extends along the x-axis.
+The virtual-scroll viewport defaults to a vertical orientation, but can also be set to `orientation="horizontal"`.
+When changing the orientation, ensure that the item are laid out horizontally via CSS.
 To do this you may want to target CSS at `.cdk-virtual-scroll-content-wrapper` which is the wrapper element that contains the rendered content.